Female genital mutilation

 The practice is most common in the western, eastern, and north-eastern regions of Africa, in some countries in Asia and the Middle East, and among migrants from these areas.

-- Where FGM is a social convention, the social pressure to conform to what others do and have been doing is a strong motivation to perpetuate the practice.
+- Where FGM is a social convention (social norm), the social pressure to conform to what others do and have been doing, as well as the need to be accepted socially and the fear of being rejected by the community, are strong motivations to perpetuate the practice.
+In some communities, FGM is almost universally performed and unquestioned.

-- FGM is often considered a necessary part of raising a girl properly, and a way to prepare her for adulthood and marriage.
+- FGM is often considered a necessary part of raising a girl, and a way to prepare her for adulthood and marriage.

-- FGM is often motivated by beliefs about what is considered proper sexual behaviour, linking procedures to premarital virginity and marital fidelity.
-FGM is in many communities believed to reduce a woman's libido and therefore believed to help her resist "illicit" sexual acts.
-When a vaginal opening is covered or narrowed (type 3 above), the fear of the pain of opening it, and the fear that this will be found out, is expected to further discourage "illicit" sexual intercourse among women with this type of FGM.
+- FGM is often motivated by beliefs about what is considered acceptable sexual behaviour.
+It aims to ensure premarital virginity and marital fidelity.
+FGM is in many communities believed to reduce a woman's libido and therefore believed to help her resist extramarital sexual acts.
+When a vaginal opening is covered or narrowed (type 3), the fear of the pain of opening it, and the fear that this will be found out, is expected to further discourage extramarital sexual intercourse among women with this type of FGM.

-- FGM is associated with cultural ideals of femininity and modesty, which include the notion that girls are “clean” and "beautiful" after removal of body parts that are considered "male" or "unclean".
+- FGM is associated with cultural ideals of femininity and modesty, which include the notion that girls are clean and beautiful after removal of body parts that are considered unclean or unfeminine or male.

 - Though no religious scripts prescribe the practice, practitioners often believe the practice has religious support.